cargilgar/Smart-Alarm-using-tinyML/README.md

 Due to the limited time available for this competition, there are still pending tasks to be completed and considerations to be taken into account for future work.
 Some of these are listed below:

 - Develop a mobile application (Android/IOS) connecting with the microcontroller via BLE.
 This might bring some potential benefits:
-    * The microcontroller, which usually lacks Real Time Clocks (RTCs) — at least development baords, retrieves the local time from the phone's system internal clock.
+    * The microcontroller, which usually lacks Real Time Clocks (RTCs) — at least development boards, retrieves the local time from the phone's system internal clock.
-    * The user can easily configure alarm settings, in a more user friendly graphical user interface (GUI).
+    * The user can easily configure alarm settings, in a more user-friendly graphical user interface (GUI).
     * The user can choose to enable vibration, sound or both, as well as select different types of alarm sounds.
     * Statistical reports on the user's sleep information can be displayed and downloaded to the smartphone if desired.